jacobvc/Neopixel-Display-System/NeopixelServer/DESIGN.md

     void SetBmpAlignment(Alignment alignment);

 ##### Assets
- The assets subdirectory contains header files with the data for builtin bitmaps.
-The data in these header files is assumed to be in RGB (5-6-5 format.
+The assets subdirectory has header files containing the embedded webpage file contents (webcontent.h/webcontent.min,h) and header files containing the data for builtin bitmaps.
+The data in the bitmap header files is assumed to be in RGB (5-6-5) format.
 #### Virtual LEDs
 Provide the ability to display virtual (2 x 2 pixel) LED indicators in the first two columns of the display.
 Each one may have a mode of "ON", OFF", or "BLINK".
 The LEDs may each have one or two colors configured.
 The two colors swap position every second when the display is "on".